Navigation: » No topics above this level«

 For more information about Datasets, refer to Bizagi datasets.

 Getting started with Bizagi Artificial Intelligence

-At this point you evaluate possible combinations between input parameters and algorithms.
+You can evaluate possible combinations between input parameters and algorithms.

 3. Connect your Bizagi processes to consume the predictive analysis service so that each new case can make use of a preliminary prediction for an attribute/value.

 Configure the invocation to use a RESTful service and that's it.

 1. Always create models and experiments based on real data (e.g, by using a Dataset from the production environment).

 2. Only publish an experiment when it is satisfactory.

 Publishing an experiment allows you to use one service endpoint for testing, and another one for real use (processes' production environment).